FRTB may bite harder for Europe’s CVA modellers

 This may bode well for dealers next in line to adopt FRTB, as it would imply little to no RWA inflation relative to the rest of the capital requirement stack.
 Nevertheless, the devil is in the detail.

-Whereas only two of the banks that already went through the FRTB switch used to employ the advanced approach for modelling their own CVA charges – Scotiabank and UBS, rising to three when including Nomura, which only became subject to the new framework last week – the count rises significantly in countries that will next adopt the new regime.
-Among 37 EU and UK dealers tracked by Risk Quantum, 14 are advanced approach users.
+Outside of the EU and the UK, only two of the banks that already switched to FRTB used to employ the advanced approach for modelling their own CVA charges: Scotiabank and UBS, rising to three when including Nomura, which only became subject to the new framework last week.
+Of the 37 EU and UK dealers tracked by Risk Quantum, however, 14 are advanced approach users.

 Additionally, the fact that CVA charges weigh far less on EU and UK banks’ RWA load – with the most recent available data showing only three banks surpassed, barely, the 1% mark – could be read as being anomalously low, in which case the FRTB switch could herald a major increase, bringing some single-bank proportions of CVA capital in line with those experience by Canadian or Japanese dealers.